jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 UML
 ---

 - Symbol depicts the technical object oriented organization.
-I suspect UML does provide some practical points of view, that Symbol does not.
+I suspect UML might provide some practical points of view, that Symbol might not.
 Can Symbol somehow serve as an intermediate language which translates to UML and back?
 Or should something UML-like still be used to express systems in a practical way.

 Notes
 -----

 Maybe I should abolish the word type completely.
 It’s just the word that is ‘Soort’ in dutch.
-I think the word Type does much better.
+I think the word Type might much better.
 A ‘type of object’ is understandable for normal people too, while a ‘type of object’ might make them stop listeningen.

 - Use ‘Type’ where you use ‘Type’
 - Use ‘Diamond’ where you use ‘Diamond’